 - The PODC 2013 proceedings are now available online.

 - The 2013 Dijkstra Prize was awarded to Nati Linial.

 - The 2013 Dissertation Award was awarded jointly to Dr. Shiri Chechik and Dr. Danupon Nanongkai.

 Original contributions to the theory, design, analysis, implementation, or application of distributed systems and networks, and, in particular, of conceptually innovative results are solicited.
 Topics of interest include, but are not limited to:

-- distributed algorithms and their complexity
+- algorithms for distributed systems and their complexity

 - concurrent programming, synchronization, shared and transactional memory